-There are opportunities in security and digital forensics with commercial companies and law enforcement agencies (eg police, military and government intelligence agencies, and private security and consulting companies).
+There are opportunities in security and digital forensics with commercial companies and law enforcement agencies (eg police, military, government, private security and consulting companies).

 With our increasing dependence on networks and computer systems comes an increase in the need for IT security experts and demand for security remains strong.

 Research released in April 2010* demonstrates a growing skills gap in the cyber security sector, and the need to build a new pool of talented people to enter the profession in the years to come.
 Over 90% of those surveyed stated it was already difficult to recruit cyber security professionals and nearly 60% of respondents indicated that the number of cyber security jobs required to cope with attacks will increase in the coming years.
 (Research conducted by the Sans Institute, 2010 reported on Cyber Security Challenge.)

 "We have to improve the quality and quantity of talented people entering the profession to accommodate escalating requirements...
 The current system is not delivering enough skilled professionals to meet the cyber security challenges we face."
 (Judy Baker, director of Cyber Security Challenge UK)